neuropoly/intranet.neuro.polymtl.ca/comprehensive-exam-guide.md

 **Format:** This presentation is essentially you describing your research proposal in **30 minutes**.
 The jury will ask questions and discuss some aspects one-by-one after your presentation.
 This is also the time when the jury members can decide to go back to the questions on the written exam and get some answers/clarifications if any.

-**NOTE:** Some thesis proposal presentations are open-to-all but not all.
+**NOTE 1:** Some thesis proposal presentations are open-to-all but not all.
 Confirm with the president of your jury whether this presentation will be open to your lab members (it's nice to have some support from them!).

 The whole presentation + discussion should last about 2 hrs after which the jury deliberates and gives a verdict.

+**NOTE 2:** Schedule your written exam to be 2-3 weeks before the oral exam.
+This gives you enough time to prepare your presentation and think about the questions you might be asked during the presentation.

 ### The Research Proposal